The Car Connection Volkswagen Arteon Overview

 Rear-seat riders may find the low roofline requires them to duck to slide in, and the short windows limit outward vision especially from the back seat.
 The sloping roofline doesn’t dent cargo space.
 With its rear seats upright, the Arteon can swallow about 27 cubic feet of luggage, double many similarly sized sedans.
 Fold the back seats and that space grows to 55 cubes.
 The Arteon’s sloping rear window means that it can’t haul big boxes like an SUV, but suitcases and bicycles laid flat are fair game.

-The Arteon is offered in three trim levels, SE, SEL, and SEL Premium.
-Base Arteon SEs are hardly lavish with their synthetic leather upholstery, basic gauges, and automatic emergency braking.
+The Arteon is offered in three trim levels, SE, SEL R-Line, and SEL Premium R-Line.
+Base Arteon SEs are well equipped with a 10.3-inch digital instrument cluster , an 8.0-inch touchscreen with wireless Apple Car Play and Android Auto compatibility, three-zone climate control, heated front seats, and automatic emergency braking with blind-spot monitors.
 Arteon SELs add leather, power moonroof, adaptive cruise control, and navigation to better bridge the gap between mainstream and luxury sedans.

-It's more expensive than vehicles such as the Honda Accord, but the 2019 VW Arteon comes with a 6-year, 72,000-mile warranty, an outstanding level of coverage for any vehicle.
+It's more expensive than vehicles such as the Honda Accord, but the Arteon comes with a 4-year/50,000-mile warranty and two years of schedule maintenance, an outstanding level of coverage for any vehicle.